ivuorinen/starred/README.md

 - [maxgoedjen/secretive](https://github.com/maxgoedjen/secretive) - Protect your SSH keys with your Mac's Secure Enclave
 - [nicoverbruggen/phpmon](https://github.com/nicoverbruggen/phpmon) - Lightweight, native Mac menu bar app that helps you manage multiple PHP installations, locate config files and more.
 Also interacts with Laravel Valet.
 - [nikitabobko/AeroSpace](https://github.com/nikitabobko/AeroSpace) - AeroSpace is an i3-like tiling window manager for macOS
+- [pixelspark/sushitrain](https://github.com/pixelspark/sushitrain) - Securely synchronize files with your devices on iOS using Syncthing
 - [rsyncOSX/RsyncOSX_archived](https://github.com/rsyncOSX/RsyncOSX_archived) - A macOS GUI for rsync.
 - [tombonez/noTunes](https://github.com/tombonez/noTunes) - A simple macOS application that will prevent iTunes or Apple Music from launching.
 - [vashpan/xcode-dev-cleaner](https://github.com/vashpan/xcode-dev-cleaner) - If you want to reclaim tens of gigabytes of your storage used for various Xcode caches - this tool is for you!